-KONA Models Covered in this Manual This manual covers the installation and operation of KONA LSe/LS, KONA LHi, and KONA 3/3x models and discusses using them with supported applications.
-Instructions for installing the optional breakout boxes are shipped with the option.
-Note: Except where noted in this manual, references to KONA LS and KONA 3 also include the LSe and 3x models.
+KONA Models Covered in this Manual Note: This manual covers the installation and operation of KONA LSe/LS, KONA LHi, and KONA 3G models and discusses using them with supported applications.
+The current version KONA 3G is documented here.
+For information about the earlier KONA 3/3X, you may find the user manual online at: